 Why do you need a Nespresso machine for your latte?

-This allows for practically anyone to brew quality espresso.
+The ease of Nespresso machine use allows practically anyone to brew quality espresso.
 Even as an inexperienced barista, you can make your favorite espresso drinks at home.
 The machine works with a simple press of the button, and eliminates any of the mistakes that are commonly made when using a traditional espresso machine.

-One downside of Nespresso is that you can’t customize the amount coffee and you have limited discretion over the water volume, but Nespresso does offer pods of different sizes to give you some choice.
+One downside of Nespresso is that you can’t customize the amount coffee and you have limited discretion over the water volume.
+Nespresso does offer pods of different sizes to give you some choice.

 The bottom line is these machines give you convenient, quality espresso drinks, and they are great if you are pressed for time.